isaacnmm/pestpolicy-hugo2XX/content/posts/best-hvlp-spray-gun-for-lacquer/index.md

 You can spray lacquer with HVLP like your spray finish (light coats) on dry wood that has been finish-sanded for a minimum of 220 grit.
 HVLPsprayers are better than the conventional spray guns as they'll reduce the overspray and bounce-back.

-- But an airless sprayer with appropriate tips can be used in spraying thick liquids such as latex housepaint or thin liquids including varnish, lacquer, and[stains for your playsets](https://pestpolicy.com/[best](https://pestpolicy.com/best-chipmunk-repellents/)-stain-for-swing-set/), woodwork, cabinets, and doors.
+- But an airless sprayer with appropriate tips can be used in spraying thick liquids such as latex housepaint or thin liquids including varnish, lacquer, and[stains for your playsets](https://pestpolicy.com/[best](https://pestpolicy.com/best-chipmunk-repellents/)-stain-for-swing-set/),woodwork, cabinets, and doors.

-Thus, if you're refinishing old lacquer or getting that vintage color on your new woodwork pieces, the lacquer delivered with an [HVLP](https://pestpolicy.com/best-hvlp-paint-sprayer-for-cabinets/) spray gun will produce that subtle texture and tactile sense.
+Thus, if you're refinishing old lacquer or getting that vintage color on your new woodwork pieces, the lacquer delivered with an [HVLP](https://pestpolicy.com/best-hvlp-paint-sprayer-for-cabinets/)spray gun will produce that subtle texture and tactile sense.

 ##  7 Best HVLP Spray Gun for Lacquer